wp-plugins/media-library-assistant/readme.txt

 4. The enhanced Edit page showing additional fields, categories and tags.
 5. The Settings page General tab, where you can customize support of Att.
 Categories, Att.
 Tags and other taxonomies, where-used reporting and the default sort order.
 6. The Settings page MLA Gallery tab, where you can add custom style and markup templates for `[mla_gallery]` shortcode output.
+7. The Settings page IPTC &amp; EXIF Processing Options screen, where you can map image metadata to standard fields (e.g. caption), taxonomy terms and custom fields.

 == Changelog ==

+= 1.00 =
+* New: IPTC and EXIF metadata can be assigned to standard WordPress fields, taxonomy terms and Custom fields.
+You can update all existing attachments from the Settings page IPTC/EXIF tab, groups of existing attachments with a Bulk Action or one existing attachment from the Edit Media/Edit Single Item screen.
+* New: Where-used processing can be tuned or disabled on the Settings page, General tab.
+* New: "Gallery in" and "MLA Gallery in" results are cached for fifteen minutes, avoiding repetitive database access.
+The cache is automatically flushed when pages, posts or attachments are inserted or updates, and can be manually flushed or disabled on the Settings page, General tab.
+* New: Default `[mla_gallery]` style and markup templates can be specified on the Settings page.
+* New: `[mla_gallery]` parameter "mla_float" allows control of gallery item "float" attribute.
+* Fix: Field-level substitution parameters (custom fields, taxonomy terms, IPTC metadata and EXIF metadata) are now available for mla_link_text, mla_rollover_text and mla_caption parameters.
+* Fix: Attachment/Parent relationships are reported consistently on the edit pages and the Assistant table listing.
+* Fix: Defect in generating mla_debug messages has been corrected.
+* Fix: Default "Order by" option now includes "None".
+* Fix: For WordPress 3.5, Custom Field support for attachments enabled in admin_init action.

 = 0.90 =
 * New: Field-level IPTC and EXIF metadata support for `[mla_gallery]` display using custom markup templates.
 * New: Field-level Custom field and taxonomy term support for `[mla_gallery]` display using custom markup templates.